 5 ways to reduce your health insurance premium

 With premiums rising again on April 1, here are 5 tips for saving hundreds on your Health Insurance.

-Health insurance has become one of the most contentious topics of 2018 so far, with Labor now promising to freeze Health Insurance price hikes at 2% p.a. for two years, following premium increases of an average 3.95% announced for April 1.
+Health insurance has become one of the most contentious topics of 2018 so far, Labor promised to freeze Health Insurance price hikes at 2% p.a. for two years and premiums increased by an average on 3.95% on April 1.

 Here, we’ve compiled five ways you could save on your health cover: